Small and medium enterprises: Egypt

-The results show that Egypt is greatly lacking in medium-sized businesses.

-70% of the country's 24 million businesses have only one or two employees.
-But less than 0.1% – only 784 businesses – employ between 45 and 49 people.

-If we look specifically at the formally registered enterprises, the SMEs constitute over 90% of all firms in Egypt's private sector and contribute to approximately 43% of the country’s gross domestic product (GDP).
-Owing to their smaller scale, limited financial resources, and more restricted access to development support programmes, these enterprises are considered to be more vulnerable to external economic shocks than both larger firms and the informal sector.
+If we look specifically at formally registered enterprises, SMEs constitute over 90% of all firms in Egypt's private sector and contribute approximately 43% of the country's GDP.
+Owing to their smaller scale, limited financial resources, and more restricted access to development support programmes, these enterprises are more vulnerable to external economic shocks compared to both larger firms and the informal sector.
 The same pattern is true not only for Egypt but for most African economies.

 Kenya

-In Kenya, the term changed to MSME, which stands for "micro, small, and medium-sized enterprises".

-For micro-enterprises, the minimum number of employees is up to 10 employees.
-For small enterprises, it is from 10 to 50.
-For medium enterprises, it is from 50 to 100.
+In Kenya, businesses are classified as micro, small, and medium-sized enterprises (MSMEs) under the Micro and Small Enterprises Act of 2012.
+By definition, micro-enterprises can have up to 9 employees, small enterprises 10 to 49, and medium enterprises 50 to 99.

 Nigeria

-The Central Bank of Nigeria defines small and medium enterprises in Nigeria according to asset base and a number of staff employed.
-The criteria are an asset base that is between ₦5 million ($15,400) to ₦500 million ($1,538,000), and a staff strength that is between 11 and 100 employees.
+The Central Bank of Nigeria defines SMEs as entities having an asset base between ₦5 million ($15,400) and ₦500 million ($1,538,000), with an employee count ranging from 11 to 100.

 Somalia

-In Somalia, the term is SME (for "small, medium, and micro enterprises"); elsewhere in Africa, MSME stands for "micro, small, and medium enterprises".
-An SME is defined as a small business that has more than 30 employees but less than 250 employees.
+In Somalia, an SME is defined as a small business that has more than 30 employees but less than 250 employees.